Pickleball in Australia: Major League Pickleball Australia

 Pacific Pickleball, and the Pacific Pickleball League, were founded by Adam Thompson and Anthony Liveris.
 In September 2023, shortly after the Pacific Pickleball League was established, the organization worked out a cooperative agreement with Major League Pickleball in the United States, and the Pacific Pickleball League was rebranded Major League Pickleball Australia (MLPA).
 All games are played following the MLP team format established by the MLP in the United States.
 Pacific Pickleball continued to operate the Australian Open and Masters pickleball tournaments following the traditional tour format.

 PPA Tour Australia

 In February 2024 the Pacific Pickleball organization was itself rebranded as the PPA Tour Australia after reaching an official partnership with the Professional Pickleball Association Tour in the United States.

 Other tournaments

 Australian Pickleball Championships

 The Australian Pickleball Championships (APC) have been held since 2018, except 2020 and 2021, when the event was cancelled due to the COVID-19 pandemic.
+This is the largest gathering of pickleball players in Australia, and is the biggest pickleball tournament in the Southern Hemisphere.

+In 2025, Pickleball Australia announced that prize money would be awarded for the first time, with a $30,000 prize pool.